hkumas75/Leetcode/README.md

 You are given an integer array nums and you have to return a new counts array.
 The counts array has the property where counts[i] is the number of smaller elements to the right of nums[i].
 # 442_Find All Duplicates in an Array
 Given an array of integers, 1 ≤ a[i] ≤ n (n = size of array), some elements appear twice and others appear once.
 Find all the elements that appear twice in this array.
+# 43_Multiply Strings
+Given two non-negative integers num1 and num2 represented as strings, return the product of num1 and num2, also represented as a string.